 All registered members of Crossroads of America Council are covered by the Council Accident and Insurance Plan.
 Please keep in mind this coverage is not intended to replace or diminish the need for family health insurance.
-BSA insurance provides supplemental coverage only.
+Scouting America's insurance provides supplemental coverage only.
 Special conditions are as follows: